chibicode/react-functional-css-protips/README.md

 </div>
 ```

-By using CSS classes, you can name CSS classes whatever you want and don't need to worry about them colliding.
-Also, because JS files load CSS files, if those JS files are not required, then those CSS won't be loaded, cutting down file size.
-This is much better than plain-old BEM in my opinion.
+By using CSS modules, you can name CSS classes whatever you want and don't need to worry about them colliding with some other classes that are written in the past or will be written in the future.

+Also, because you load CSS files from JS files, if those JS files are not loaded, then the corresponding CSS won't be loaded.
+This can cut down the CSS size when you use [Webpack's code splitting feature](https://webpack.github.io/docs/code-splitting.html).

+These are the reasons why I think CSS modules are much better than plain-old BEM.

-Webpack's CSS loader supports CSS modules ([documentation](https://github.com/webpack/css-loader)).
+**How to use**: Webpack's CSS loader supports CSS modules, so [read the documentation](https://github.com/webpack/css-loader).
 CSS modules also work on server-side rendering: use `css-loader/locals` instead of `style-loader!css-loader` on server-side webpack config, and [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) on client-side webpack config for production.

 #### Side note: Alternatives